secretstartups/handbook/business-technology/enterprise-applications/guides/coupa-guide/index.html.md

 1. **Export**: allows downloading a report in CSV or Excel format based on the current filters applied to the list of requisitions.
 1. **Actions**: the icons next to each requisition allow you to edit, copy, cancel, withdraw, and resend requisitions.

-- **Groups**: Access to Groups setup and allows user to add members in the group he belongs to.
+- **Groups**: Access to Groups setup and allows user to add members in the group he/she belongs to.
 - **Settings**: Contains consolidated personal settings.
    - **General**: The General tab is where you can load a profile photo and check user forms.
    - **Address Book**: Allows you to view your default shipping address and change it as needed (you can also change the shipping address of a particular requisition on the requisition page).